ABOUT THE PRESERVATION INTERNSHIP PROGRAM

-GHF staff and board members will select interns each year.
-The selection committee will consider the merit of the proposal, ability, skills, and knowledge of the applicant to complete the proposed project.
-Familiarity with Galveston and commitment to complete a project that is beneficial to the island by furthering historic preservation.
+GHF staff and board members will select interns each year considering the merit of the proposal, ability, skills, and knowledge of the applicant to complete the proposed project, familiarity with Galveston, and commitment to completing a project that is beneficial to the island by furthering historic preservation interests.

 ABOUT GALVESTON HISTORICAL FOUNDATION

 GHF was formed as the Galveston Historical Society in 1871 and merged with a new organization formed in 1954 as a non-profit entity devoted to historic preservation and history in Galveston County.
 Over the last sixty years, GHF has expanded its mission to encompass community redevelopment, historic preservation advocacy, maritime preservation, coastal resiliency and stewardship of historic properties.
 GHF embraces a broader vision of history and architecture that encompasses advancements in environmental and natural sciences and their intersection with historic buildings and coastal life and conceives of history as an engaging story of individual lives and experiences on Galveston Island from the 19th century to the present day.